mfouesneau/pyphot/doc/index.rst

 Each filter is minimally defined by a `wavelength` and `throughput`.
 Many properties such as central of pivot wavelength are computed internally.

-**When units** are provided for the wavelength, zero points in multiple units are also accessible (AB, Vega magnitude, Jy, erg/s/cm2/AA).
+**When units** are provided for the wavelength of the filters, zero points in multiple units are also accessible (AB, Vega magnitude, Jy, erg/s/cm2/AA).
 The default detector type is assumed to be photonic, but energetic detectors are also handled for the computations.

 .. tip::